ChiragChauhan4579/ACLPred-Streamlit/README.md

 The ACLPred used pre-trained machine learning model based on molecular properties of the chemical compounds.
 Various machine learning algorithms were explored during development, and high-performing LGBM model was ultimately implemented in ACLPred.
 We evaluated the model performance using independent test data, external validation datasets as well as existing method to confirm its effectiveness and generalizability to predict anticancer compounds.
 Additionally, model interpretation analysis was conducted to identified key features that significantly contribute to anticancer activity prediction.

-#Getting Started
+# Getting Started

 ## Prerequisites

 Before using ACLPred, ensure the required software and modules are installed:

 * OS support: Windows, Linux
-* Python version: 3.9 or higher
+* Python version: 3.12.7

 ### Dependencies
 - sklearn
 - pandas
 - numpy
-- rdkit-pypi
+- rdkit
 - padelpy

 ## How to use